adambard/learnxinyminutes-docs/c.html.markdown

     return x1 + x2; // Use return to return a value
 }

-//if function takes no parameters, do: int getInt(void); for function prototype
-//  and for the function declaration: int getInt(void) {}
-//  (this is to keep compatibility with older versions of C).

 /*
 Functions are call by value.
 So when a function is called, the arguments passed to the function are copies of original arguments (except arrays).
 Anything you